Difference Between Accounting vs Financial Management

 It refers to the effective and efficient management of monetary resources (finances and economic) by proper utilization of fixed assets and working capital of the organization.
-Financial management aids management in better decision making.
+Financial management aids management in better decision-making.

 Effective procurement and efficient use of finance lead to the proper utilization of monetary resources by the organization.
-The main objective of financial management is to profit maximization and wealth/value maximization.
+The main objective of financial management is profit maximization and wealth/value maximization.

 Elements of Financial Management in Business Organization:

-The major elements of financial management are financial planning and budgeting, financial reporting, accounts record keeping and financial controls.
+The major elements of financial management are financial planning and budgeting, financial reporting, accounts record keeping, and financial controls.

-- Budgeting, Planning, and forecasting: It links the objective of an organization to the budget processes of planning and monitoring and identifying any action needed to the business.
+- Budgeting, Planning, and forecasting: It links the objective of an organization to the budget processes of planning and monitoring, and identifying any action needed to the business.
 Financial management helps to determine the financial requirement of the business which leads to taking financial planning of the organization.

 - Financial reporting: Reporting plays a crucial role in financial management.
 Since it is internally used by the management of the Company to take a future course of action through the annual accounting statements.

-Accounting vs Financial Management Infographics
+Head To Head Comparison Between Accounting vs Financial Management (Infographics)

 Below is the top 9 difference between Accounting vs Financial Management

 Both Accounting vs Financial Management are popular choices in the market; let us discuss some of the major differences: